lulunac27a/simple-gamification-web-app/README.md

 # Simple Gamification Web App

-This is a simple web app that user can earn experience points (XP) by clicking the **Earn XP** button and it can level up.
+This is a simple web app that user can earn experience points (XP) by clicking the **Earn XP** button, and it can level up.